security-union/rust-for-backend-development/README.md

-# Rust for Back-End Development: From 0 to God 🚀🔥
+# RUST FOR BACK-END DEVELOPMENT: FROM NEWBIE TO GOD 🚀🔥

 This is a very practical approach to learn Rust and start building working software from day 1.